circleci/circleci-docs/jekyll/_docs/enterprise/debugging-replicated.md

 This error may occur when using the CLI tool.

 Please check if the file exists and if not, please create the file manually.
-The file content must look like the following.
+The file content must look like the following:

 ```
 {